Friday, November 19, 2010

 KEVIN: I don't want to be friends!

-KEVIN: I didn't mean that.
+(Leslie gapes at him) Uh, I didn't mean that.
 I mean, it was an accident.

 There is an agonizing pause.
 Leslie looks shocked, as if Kevin revealed he is a hermaphrodite.
 It’s not that bad of a sentiment: We are adults and I want to take this thing we have to the next level.